santiagollera/marbellasolar/exampleSite/content/english/_index.md

 ---
 banner:
-  title: 'We are the official solar energy providers in Marbella and surounding areas '
+  title: 'Simply the best solar energy providers in Marbella and surrounding areas '
   image: "/images/marbella-solar-panels.jpg"
-  content: We have the best team of different kinds of professionals and engeneers
+  content: Our team of diferent kinds of professionals and engineers work eficiently
-    to give you the warranty of first class quality
+    in each project to give you the warranty of 10 years, first class quality and the maximum energy production as possible with a great price.
   button:
     enable: true
     label: Contact Us